michaeliyke/BMM/README.md

 ## Installation

-- First head over to the link above and download the zip archive
+- Download the [zip archive](http://anexe.tech/) and extract
-- Open your Chrome browser and load the extenion
+- Open your Chrome Browser
+- Click on the three vertical dots on top right of your screen
+- Click On Manage Extensions
+- Turn on Developer mode towards the top right of the screen
+- Click on Load unpacked
+- Navigate to the extension directory, and click select

-## Contibuting
+## Contibutor

-Michael C Iyke
+1. Michael C Iyke
-Jumoke  Kazeem
+2. Jumoke  Kazeem
-Dawit Getu
+3. Dawit Getu

 ### Related projects

 - Diigo
 - Pocket App
 - Microsoft Collections